tiennv147/shady/website/blog/2020-12-30-proto-design-poker-vn.md

 }

 message PlayAnimaiton {
 }
 ```

+## Last words
+The definition of protobuf file above if not complete, I just want to show how can we
+solve the communication problems for a turn-based cards game.

 ## References
 + [A complete engine to execute a poker game for multiple players][1]